tafiti-org/Subsytems/OBC/Research Reports/README.md

 Free RTOS – focuses on the Operating System to be used to monitor and schedule OBC tasks <br>
 RS-485 – focuses on the communication protocol used to communicate to other subsystems <br>
 CSP(Cubesat Space Protocol) – A comprehensive study on CSP and it’s subsequent implementation in STM32 Microcontrollers <br>
+OBC Research paper - This research paper was written by the OBC group, providing a detailed description of the OBC architecture, both Hardware and Software <br>

 ### Interactive Docs
 RS -485 ->  https://mosesmulwa.gitbook.io/rs-485/ <Br>